webDva/jekyll-now/about.md

 permalink: /about/
 ---

 My name's Jermaine Easterling.
-I also use the psuedonym Web D.va inspired by one of the waifus in my harem.

-I write code and make video games, with goals to level up my web development skills and my computer science knowledge.
-Besides coding, my other interests are weightlifting, learning Japanese, and being inspired by fiction.
+I also use the psuedonym Web D.va, inspired by one of the waifus in my harem.
+Nonetheless, I am a confident and wholehearted individual with great charm, intelligence, and ambition.
+I write code, make video games, and realize ideas.
+Besides coding, my other interests include succeeding at fitness and health, learning the Japanese language and culture, and being inspired by fiction and art.

 ### Contact me